flaviendelangle/blog/src/markdown-pages/react-trigger-element.md

 export default ShareModal
 ```

+---
 ### Recap

-- When you are building a reusable method, try to first ask yourself *"What should the method call look like ?"*
+- When you are building a reusable function, try to first ask yourself *"What should the function call look like ?"*

 - Focus on a simple implementation that will cover most of the use cases.